discordjs/discord.js/packages/ws/README.md

 		new WorkerShardingStrategy(manager, {
 			shardsPerWorker: 2,
 			workerPath: './worker.js',
-			// Optionally, if you you have custom messaging, like for analytic collection, you can use this: async unknownPayloadHandler(data: any) {
+			// Optionally, if you have custom messaging, like for analytic collection, you can use this: async unknownPayloadHandler(data: any) {
 				// handle data here :3
 			},